UTSCCSCC01/a2f22-dont-smile-just-compile/README.md

 All databases should be clear before running tests, and all services should be running in docker.

+The LocationMicroservice tests must be run before the TripMicroservice tests are run.

+tripRequestPass() requires getNearbyDriverPass() from the location app tests

+driverTimePass() requires getNavigationPass() from the location app tests

-The tests for TripMicroservice require LocationMicroservice to be running in docker.
+The tests for TripMicroservice require LocationMicroservice and UserMicroservice to be running in docker.

 The endpoints for UserMicroservice assume that Login/Register do **NOT** return the uid